-Visit Griffith Observatory
+Visit The Griffith Observatory

 A stunning view of Griffith Observatory, an iconic Los Angeles landmark, situated atop a hill with a beautiful cityscape backdrop